geotrev/undernet/README.md

 $ npm run build:development
 ```

 From there, everything should build correctly: the framework scss and js will be prettified by `prettier` and distributions of js and css will be output using `babel-cli`, `rollup`, `sass`, and a few macOS specific commands for zipping/prepping files for release.
+The output typically takes 5-10 seconds at most.

 ### New releases